Charge Nurse

 • Electronic health records

-Adding soft skills to your charge nurse resume
+How to list soft skills on your charge nurse resume

 • Leadership and management